ModeS7/AIS4900_master/docs/experiment_results_3d.md

 3. **PosthocEMA is the best single pixel technique**: exp1o_1 achieves FID 62.64 and in-training KID 0.037 (still improving).
 Best PSNR (33.36) and LPIPS (0.5329).

-4. **ScoreAug is essential for long training**: exp23 shows the steepest KID improvement (-50.8%/100ep) at epoch 852 — the only technique that prevents overfitting beyond 500 epochs.
+4. **ScoreAug is the only effective regularizer**: exp23 completed 1000 epochs with generation metrics matching or beating exp1_1 at 1000 epochs, while preventing the overfitting that plagues standard training.
+Weight decay (exp1s) and attention dropout (exp1r) both failed — they make overfitting worse because they only change how the model fits the same 105 volumes without adding new information.

 5. **ControlNet S1 has the best in-training metrics**: exp6a_1 achieves the lowest absolute KID (0.026) and CMMD (0.175) while still strongly improving — unconditional 1-channel generation is easier to optimize.